TanukiSharp/ItchyPassword/README.md

     - `ItchyPassword (Bob / Pixel 6a / Chrome)`
     - `ItchyPassword (Bob / Pixel 6a / Firefox)`

-6. For the `Expiration` field, you can safely set 90 days, but avoid setting a longer duration.<br/> This means you will have to re-generate a new token every 90 days (3 months), but re-generating is much simpler.
+6. For the `Expiration` field, you can safely set 90 days, but avoid setting a longer duration.<br/> This means you will have to re-generate a new token every 90 days (3 months), but re-generating is much simpler.<br/>
+    > **Note**
+    > If you need to generate a token for testing something or because you need to access one of your information only once from another device, I recommend in this case to generate a token with the shortest lifetime possible.
 7. For the last setting:

     a.
 If you chose `Tokens (classic)`, then for the field `Select scope`, check the `repo` box, and your screen should look like this: